jaltmayerpizzorno/d2k/README.md

 The `d2k.network.Network` class reads a Darknet configuration file and generates an equivalent Keras model;  its `convert()` outputs a list of Python statements building the model, making it easy to check (and incorporate elsewhere if desired).
-It can also read Darknet YOLOv3 weights into the resulting model, for use and/or for saving as an `.h5` file.
+It can also read Darknet YOLOv3 weights into the resulting model, for use and/or for serializing for later use.

 Some of the computation is done in a custom Keras layer.